Yulin-W/making-history-sandbox/README.md

 Saves from Alternate History Editor can be loaded into this app via using the Alt Hist Editor Loader Plugin on the right side of the app.

+Disclaimer: Making History Sandbox (application) is not intended to be historically accurate nor do they represent personal views of the author.
+The application is provided without any warranty of any kind whatsoever, either express or implied.

 ## Functionality showcase
 ![](https://raw.githubusercontent.com/Yulin-W/making-history-sandbox/main/non_app_essential/showcase/scenario-background-showcase.gif)